wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

-= 2.0.1d =
+= 2.0.2 =
+* UPDATED: Updated Twitter Bootstrap library to v2.0.2
 * ADDED: Ability to include Responsive CSS stylesheet that comes with Twitter Bootstrap version 2.0+
-* ADDED: Reorg'd some of the interface to be more logical
+* ADDED: Reorg'd some of the interface to be a little more logical
+* FIXED: serious oversight with including individual Javascript libraries.

 = 2.0.1c =
 * ADDED: Ability to add the "disabled" option to Twitter Bootstrap button components.